How it started...

 In New York alone, the outdoor recreation industry created $21.1 billion in economic activity in 2020 and supports over 241,000 jobs with $13.1 billion in compensation.

-Accordingly, if the outdoor recreation industry made that 13% feel more welcome, it would potentially add $360 billion more in economic activity while improving marginalized communities' sense of belonging in a very exclusive industry*.
+That said, if the outdoor recreation industry made that 13% of participants feel more welcome, it would potentially add $360 billion more in economic activity while improving marginalized communities' sense of belonging*.

 How it's going...